floriandanielit/homebrewlib/README.md

 # homebrewlib
 A JavaScript library for homebrew recipe calculations.

 Hombrewlib is a **model-driven design instrument for beer recipes**.
 You need to have basic knowledge of brewing, e.g., you are a home or professional brewer, to be able to profitably use the library.
 If you have this knowledge, the library will provide you with **unprecedented flexibility** in the design of your recipes, compared to conventional brewing software.

-You can easily set up a brew process in which you diverge from the classical mash-boil-berment-bottle process and, for example, add a double mash step (mash1-mash2-boil-berment-bottle) to make your extra-strong version of a beer where you use the work produced by the first mash step as input of the second mash step.
+You can easily set up a brew process in which you diverge from the classical mash-boil-ferment-bottle process and, for example, add a double mash step (mash1-mash2-boil-ferment-bottle) to make your extra-strong, triple, imperial version of a beer where you use the wort produced by the first mash step as "mash water" of the second mash step.
 You can also split recipes, process the respective wort differently, and merge the result again.
 The more creative your are, the more fun it will be.

 **Attention:** The library is still work in progress and may change over the next months.